isuruK2003/AsterFlow/README.md

 **AsterFlow** is a web-based graph-making tool designed to help users create, visualize, and share dynamic, interactive diagrams.
 Built with React, **AsterFlow** allows users to easily map out workflows, processes, and ideas with intuitive drag-and-drop functionality.

-(This project is currently at the initial stage of development)
+(This project is currently at the stage of development)

 ## Features